Got knowledge management challenges?

 1. Obsolete Technology

-Unfortunately, older systems usually rely on a decentralized architecture, where content is kept in various repositories.
+Unfortunately, older systems usually rely on a decentralized architecture, where content is kept in various siloed repositories.
 Even if you already have a wealth of internal knowledge within reach, it’s probably insufficiently indexed for company-wide search.

 Departments and teams tend to find their own preferred methods for data sharing and storing, such as Google Drives, Dropbox, or even just their Outlook email archives.
 Not to mention their own file naming convention, taxonomy, and more.
-This can feel more convenient within teams, but quickly becomes a frustrating problem when collaborating with other departments.
-It can also prevent you from knowing who has the best solution to your problem.
+This can feel more convenient within teams, but quickly becomes frustrating when collaborating with other departments.
+It can also prevent you from knowing who has the best solution to your question.

 AI search layered into existing knowledge management systems ensures that indexed data is searchable and accessible.
 And the best part is that you don’t need to start from scratch.
-Even if your existing data is messy or badly structured, an AI-driven system like Coveo can integrate with legacy systems and map meta-data fields by indexing the content and delivering it elsewhere.
+Even if your existing data is messy or badly structured, an AI-driven system like Coveo can integrate with legacy systems and map metadata fields by indexing the content and delivering it elsewhere.

 And when we say relevant search results, we really mean it.
 AI has evolved content discovery beyond creating user segments to deliver a more precise and scalable knowledge management solution.
 Instead of digging through pages of results, users will receive personalized search results based on their profiles, past search history, and more.